Back to Connecticut

 Health carriers

-Companies that provide health insurance to people.
+Companies that provide health insurance plans to consumers and businesses.

 Limits and Unknowns